Ftv-app/.github/profile/README.md

 An emote extension for Fansly which adds support for emotes from popular emote extensions.

 ## Features
+- Link your Fansly account with your twitch account
 - 300+ emote slots
 - Support for animated and wide emotes
 - All kinds of images including WEBP are supported